KatrinaWright/autograding-example-python/README.md

-# Technical HW: Writing Loops & Sequences
+# Project 1: Writing Loops & Sequences
 Please complete the following 2 functions.
 You can test by running the `pytest` or `python3` commands:

 * To run just the main code for one problem: `python3 hello.py`